orgorgorgorgorg1/github-cost-center-automation-rdw/README.md

 Manage [GitHub Enterprise Cost Centers](https://docs.github.com/en/enterprise-cloud@latest/rest/billing/cost-centers) from a single, version-controlled mapping of **GitHub teams → cost centers**.
 All logic calls the GitHub REST API directly via [Octokit](https://octokit.github.io/rest.js/) — there is no dependency on any third-party CLI extension, so the full behavior is in this repository.

+> [!IMPORTANT]
+> **A user can belong to only one cost center.** GitHub does not allow a single user to be assigned to multiple cost centers.
+If a user is a member of teams that map to **different** cost centers, the apply step detects this conflict, **refuses to run, and makes no changes** — it exits with an error listing the affected user(s) and the conflicting teams.
+Resolve the conflict (remove the user from all but one of the conflicting teams, or point those teams at the same cost center) before re-running.
+Multiple teams that point at the *same* cost center are fine; their members are merged.

 ## How it works

 The repository is the source of truth.
 Two GitHub Actions workflows keep the mapping and the live cost-center membership aligned: